sudhanvarajesh-tamu/ChatroomApp/README.md

 **Chatrooms** is a microservices-based real-time chat application built with **React, Node.js, Express, Socket.io, and MongoDB Atlas**.
 It enables users to create and join multiple chatrooms for seamless instant messaging, active user tracking, and efficient room-based interactions.

-The backend is containerized with **Docker** for scalable and isolated service management and deployed on **AWS ECS & EC2**, ensuring high availability and performance.
+The backend is containerized with **Docker** for scalable and isolated service management.

 ## ✨ Features